 Will the Library reinstate passport services?

 Renewals of expired adult passports issued within the last 15 years are still being processed by mail by the Department of State, with renewal forms and instructions available here.
-All other passport applications must be processed by a passport agency or acceptance facility.
+All other passport applications must be processed in person at the Library or another passport agency or acceptance facility.
 For more information on fees, how to obtain a passport, US citizenship, or current proof of identity, visit the Department of State website or call the National Passport Information Center at 877-487-2778.

 Will public restrooms be available?